esper-io/dev-docs/docs/home/console.md

 ![Device Template](./assets/OLD_DASHBOARD/managed_google_play-devrel27.jpg)

-If "Esper DPC Launcher" is **checked**, the Esper Device agent will take admin control of the device and only approved apps can be installed or used.
+If "Esper DPC Launcher" is **selected**, the Esper Device agent will take admin control of the device and only approved apps can be installed or used.
 All features of Esper Device agents will be functional in this case.
 This use case gives more control to the Dashboard admin on the apps that a device user may use and actions that can be taken on the device.

-If "Default Android Launcher" is **checked**, the default android launcher will be active and user can exit Esper Agent (DPC) like any other android app.
+If "Default Android Launcher" is **selected**, the default android launcher will be active and user can exit Esper Agent (DPC) like any other android app.
 Esper Agent (DPC) will continue to run in the background and execute device management functionality.
 Many of Esper features will not be applicable if this version of Esper Agent (DPC) is installed.

 If the Default Andriod Launcher is selected, the following Esper features that will be unavailable: